ehmatthes/django-simple-deploy/docs/contributing/development_environment.md

 7209f0 (tag: INITIAL_STATE) Initial commit.
 ```

-This gives you a project where simple_deploy has already been installed and added to `INSTALLED_APPS`.
-Basically, you should be able to just run simple_deploy at this point.
-If you want to run simple_deploy more than once, you can git reset back to `INITIAL_STATE`.
+This gives you a project where `simple_deploy` has already been installed and added to `INSTALLED_APPS`.
+Basically, you should be able to just run the `deploy` command at this point.
+If you want to run `deploy` more than once, you can git reset back to `INITIAL_STATE`.

-New contributors should probably go through the longer process once, unless they've used simple_deploy previously.
+New contributors should probably go through the longer process once, unless they've used `simple_deploy` previously.

 You can also pass arguments to *build_dev_env.py* to develop against the package manager of your choice, and you can run manual tests against the PyPI version if you wish as well: